jbyuki/swan.lua/README.md

 A _work-in-progress_ symbolic math toolbox written in Lua.

-This is written as a Neovim plugin but this should be usable as a standalone Lua library.
+This is written as a Neovim plugin ~~but this should be usable as a standalone Lua library~~.

 ### Quickstart